07 Jun An Unhappy Customer Service Agent is More Than a Meme

 Customer service whether it is as a content moderator, contact center agent or customer sales rep is emotionally taxing.
 Agents routinely have to match their emotional output with the professional standards set by the company.

-This emotional output comes with a cost, but not hazard pay, at least not yet.
-There’s a class action lawsuit currently working its way through California courts.
-It argues that Facebook is responsible for PTSD and Trauma inducing working conditions affecting content moderators.
+This emotional output comes with a cost.
+There was a class action lawsuit in California that argued Facebook is responsible for PTSD and Trauma inducing working conditions affecting content moderators.
+It was settled in 2021 for $52 million.

 Managing a customer contact center well includes addressing more than customer emotions.
 Agents shape brand identity.
 Unhappy customer service agents have a hard time presenting a positive image.
 Maintaining a positive agent environment is essential to an empathetic brand image.